apify/apify-docs/sources/academy/tutorials/node_js/analyzing_pages_and_fixing_errors.md

 Web scraping and automation are very specific types of programming.
 It is not possible to rely on specialized debugging tools, since the code does not output the same results every time.
 However, there are still many ways to diagnose issues in a crawler.

-> Many issues are edge cases, which occur in just one of a thousand pages or are time-dependent.
+> Many issues are edge cases, which occur in one of a thousand pages or are time-dependent.
 Because of this, you cannot rely only on [determinism](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 ### Logging {#logging}